timbitz/Whippet.jl/README.md

   --rev-pair            Is the second mate the reverse complement of
                         the first?
 If so, increase speed with this flag
+  --phred-33            Qual string is encoded in Phred+33 integers
+                        (default)
-  --no-circ             Do not allow back/circular splicing --no-tpm              Should tpm file be sent to
+  --phred-64            Qual string is encoded in Phred+64 integers --no-circ             Do not allow back/circular splicing --no-tpm              Should tpm file be sent to
                         output/prefix.tpm.gz? (default on)